robbibt/CV/README.md

 ## Earth Observation / Geospatial Data Scientist

 * International recognition for achievements in geospatial analysis and environmental geoscience
-* Expertise in GIS, Python and R programming for spatiotemporal analysis of large geographic datasets
+* Expertise in GIS, Python and R programming for spatiotemporal analysis and visualisation of large geographic datasets
 * Academic and professional experience in interdisciplinary scientific analysis, teamwork and written and oral communication

 ## Education